mccoylstevens/docs/content/manuals/engine/install/linux-postinstall.md

 - /engine/installation/linux/linux-postinstall/
 - /install/linux/linux-postinstall/
 ---
 These optional post-installation procedures describe how to configure your Linux host machine to work better with Docker.
 ## Manage Docker as a non-root user

-The Docker daemon binds to a Unix socket, not a TCP port.
-By default it's the `root` user that owns the Unix socket, and other users can only access it using `sudo`.
+The Docker binds to a, default it's (the)
+`root` user that owns the Unix socket, and other users can only access it using `sudo`.
 The Docker daemon always runs as the `root` user.